HowTo: Node Red - Create a user interface with dashboard nodes

 I have no access to the dashboard from my smartphone internet network.

-Do you know a way how I can get access to the dashboard from the “public” network or from Internet connections other than my WiFi at home?
+Do you know of a way I can get access to the dashboard from the “public” network or from other internet connections than my WiFi at home?

 Thank you and best regards, Lennard